jaspector

 A permit is required before constructing, moving, altering, or demolishing a building or structure; changing a building use when the new use requires different structural strength, fire protection, exits, or sanitary provisions; and installing or altering equipment regulated by the building code.
 County examples include decks, roofing substructure repair, commercial roof work, finished basements, water or sewer line replacement, pools over 24 inches deep, new electrical circuits, gas-fired heaters or logs, detached accessory structures over 256 square feet, duct or piping changes, and wall framing modifications.

-Typical processing time is Most permits can be issued while you wait if complete; permits involving plan review may take several days..
+Building permit processing times in unincorporated Campbell County, VA typically run Most permits can be issued while you wait if complete; permits involving plan review may take several days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Campbell County, VA.
 The following work is generally exempt: Painting; Residential re-roof; Replacement windows and doors, except those in fire-rated assemblies; Repairs or replacement of interior walls and wall coverings; Floor coverings and porch flooring; Cabinet installation; Repair or replacement of existing plumbing and electrical fixtures; Replacement of common appliances; Installation of residential exterior siding; Low-voltage lighting systems less than 50 volts; Fences.
 Note: Exempt from building permit does not mean exempt from zoning requirements.
 Confirm with the Campbell County Community Development, Building Inspections Office before proceeding.
+When in doubt, confirm with the local building department before starting work.